-The typical asking rate per listing is in the $30's per square foot per year.
-The Strip District submarket is going through a an increase in rates.
-In the last 3 months, the median rate rose $4 per sqft per year.
-That's a 14% rise in rent.
+On average, listings lease in the $20's per square foot per year.
+The Strip District submarket is going through a a rise in rates.
+In the last 3 months, the median rate went up $29 per sqft per year.

-Compared to the rest of the Pittsburgh market, the Strip District submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Pittsburgh market, the Strip District region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 6 listings have been posted online, which means office spaces most likley are going fast.
+In the last 90 days, 6 listings have come on the market, which means spaces are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,280 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are around 3 stories.
-Most buildings in this area were built in 1978 and are Class B.
+Even though the median size is 12,120 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this region are close to 3 floors.
+Most buildings in this market were built in 1978 and are Class B.